dddrrreee/cs240lx-25spr/labs/README.md

    - [9-profiler](9-profiler): use single-step debug hardware to build an exact instruction profiler.
 Extend it with sleazy tricks to do cycle counting.
+   - [10-pmu](10-pmu): use the arm performance counters to figure out interesting things.

 <p align="center">
   <img src="lab-memes/coding.jpg" width="350" />